 Nutribullet 600 Series

-That said, at full price the S30 can be a little prohibitive — if you can find it discounted since it's been out a little while, that's the better way to pick one up.
-With a bigger container, too, and nice design, it's perhaps a little more adaptable, too.
+That said, at full price, the S30 can be a little prohibitive — if you can find it discounted since it's been out a little while, that's the better way to pick one up.
+With a bigger container, too, and a nice design, it's perhaps a little more adaptable, as well.

 Magimix 1.8L Le Blender